 The Directors acknowledge the importance of high standards of corporate governance and have decided to comply with the principles set out in the QCA Corporate Governance Code (the "QCA Code").
 The QCA Code sets out a standard of minimum best practice for small and mid-size quoted companies, particularly AIM companies.
 A statement regarding how we comply with the QCA code can be found here.

 The Board has established the Audit Committee, the Remuneration Committee and the Nomination Committee.

 The Audit Committee is chaired by Penny Judd.
-Its other member is Peter Whiting.
+Its other members are Steve Baldwin and Paul Dentskevich.
 The Audit Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It receives and reviews reports from the Company’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
 The Audit Committee meets at least twice a year and will have unrestricted access to the Company’s auditors.
 A copy of the Audit Committee Terms of Reference can be found here.

 UK Takeover Code applicability

 The UK City Code on Takeovers and Mergers applies to the Company.

 The Directors intend to comply and procure compliance with Rule 21 of the AIM Rules for Companies relating to dealings by directors and other applicable employees in the Company's securities and to this end, the Company has adopted an appropriate share dealing code.

 Number of Shares in Issuance

 TruFin plc's issued Ordinary Share capital comprises 94,182,943 Ordinary shares of £0.91 par value.
 No Ordinary Shares are held in treasury.
 In so far as the Company is aware the percentage of Ordinary Shares that is not in public hands is 35% .